JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

 ## Work with the iOS module

-`iosApp` module file builds into an iOS application.
+The `iosApp` directory builds into an iOS application.
 It depends on and uses the `shared` module as an iOS framework.
 The UI of the app is written in Swift.

 Implement the same changes as in the Android app: